Akali27/Windows_Directory_Analyzer/README.md

-# Windows dir in C++
+# Windows dir Command in C++

-This is a C++ script that returns the equivalent results of the Windows commands:
+This is a C++ script that returns the equivalent results of the Windows dir command with the following options:

 dir /a